Northern Wei: Governance

 In Shanxi and Hebei the magnate clans became even more powerful and local society was dominated by them and they experienced increased solidarity due to Northern Wei patronage.
 These arrangement with local Han Chinese aristocratic magnate clans led to a lack of soldiers and revenue directly under the control of the Northern Wei state itself.
 Particularly after the 460s when Liu Song held Huaibei and Shandong were taken by the Northern Wei they needed soldiers and tax revenue.
 Nobles, officials and meritorious generals received large amounts of lihu (隸戶) or tongli (僮隸) (bondservants) from war captives in according with Xianbei nomad tradition during wars.
 These bondservants, compared to the past, made up a large part of the farming population under Northern Wei.
 The zahu (雜戶) (service households) made out of artisans, weavers, salt makers, entertainers, clerks were also turned into hereditary occupations among war captives captured by Northern Wei, while privately entertainers and craftsmen were also attached to magnate families.
 The few independent farmers under Northern Wei were subjected to the demands of corvée labor from the states due to the fact that Xianbei noble and Han Chinese aristocratic households controlled the majority of the population as retainers.

-The Northern Wei attempted to back up its thinly stretched Xianbei warriors by conscription Han Chinese free subjects into their military in 473 but this only let to the magnates gaining more private client retainers as the Han Chinese farmers chose to became retainers to evade the conscription and corvée.
+The Northern Wei attempted to back up its thinly stretched Xianbei warriors by conscripting Han Chinese free subjects into their military in 473 but this only led to the magnates gaining more private client retainers as the Han Chinese farmers chose to became retainers to evade the conscription and corvée.
 These were the regions for the reforms under Empress Dowager Wenming (438–90) when she tried to turn the state into a Han Chinese style bureaucratic centralized empire.
 She reigned as regent for her grandson Emperor Xiaowen and brought into the Northern Wei government Han Chinese aristocrats.
 The capital was moved to the Central Plain's Luoyang away from Pingcheng in 493 by Emperor Xiaowen.

 The system of having retainers (buqu) existed in the Xin dynasty to the Tang dynasty and was part of the Northern Wei.